Topological sheaves and spaces of distributions in the global case: Topological Sheaves and Algebras

 \begin{remark}[Strongly separated] In general it is not true that if $M$ is a separated module then $M_f$ is separated for all $f$.
 We call a module with this property strongly separated.
-Any sum of strongly separated modules is strongly separated, however not any product of strongly separated module need to be strongly separated.
-Finite limits also preserves this property, while if $M_n$ are strongly separated and $M_n\subset M_{n+1}$ are closed and complete and $M_n$ has the induced topology then $\limind M_n$ is strongly separated.
-Finally to be \QCCO, or even \QCCP does not imply strongly separated in general, while if $A$ is a domain then \QCCP implies strongly separated. \end{remark}
+Any sum of strongly separated modules is \emph{strongly separated}, however not any product of strongly separated module need to be strongly separated.
+Finite limits also preserves this property, while if $M_n$ are strongly separated and $M_n\subset M_{n+1}$ are closed and complete and $M_n$ has the induced topology then $\limind M_n$ is strongly separated. \end{remark}